TheDreamer123/AutoGrouping/README.md

 # AutoGrouping
-**A Fabric mod aiming at making modded item organization just a tiny bit better.**
+**A client-side Fabric mod aiming at making modded item organization just a tiny bit better.**

 ## What does this mod do?
 **AutoGrouping is an utility mod that looks for modded items in vanilla tabs and creates a new tab for these items!**